There may be affiliate links in this post. Read my disclosure policy to learn more.

 Beverly Hills is a beautiful neighborhood West of West Hollywood.
 It is famous for being a really expensive and beautiful neighborhood.
 Tons of Hollywood movers and shakers live here and you can plainly see why.
 Palm trees line the streets and mansions are hidden away behind walls and shrubs, so the peek you can get of the house beyond is spectacular.

-From Beverly Hills, you can go up into the hills and make your way to Mullholland Drive.
+From Beverly Hills, you can go up into the hills and go to Mullholland Drive.

 Mulholland Drive

-If you have watched the movie Mullholland Drive or listened to “Free Fallin” you have heard of this epic stretch of road.
-The 21-mile-long Mullholland Drive runs along the top of the Hollywood Hills and Santa Monica Mountains.
+If you have watched the movie Mulholland Drive or listened to “Free Fallin,” you have heard of this epic stretch of road.
+The 21-mile-long Mulholland Drive runs along the top of the Hollywood Hills and Santa Monica Mountains.

 The road has some of the most awe-inspiring views of Los Angeles on one side and the San Fernando Valley on the other.
-There are scenic stops that get you close to the Hollywood sign as well.
+There are scenic stops that also get you close to the Hollywood sign.

-I recommend going up Coldwater Canyon Drive in Beverly Hills and driving East along Mullholland to the 101 freeway.
-You will get the best of what the drive has to offer and get to take a great shot of the Hollywood sign.
+I recommend going up Coldwater Canyon Drive in Beverly Hills and driving East along Mulholland to the 101 freeway.
+You will get the best of what the drive offers and take a great shot of the Hollywood sign.

 The Getty Museum